liggetm/centos-atomic-k8s/README.md

 Execute the `deploy-atomic-cluster.sh` from the project directory. eg;
 ```
-sh scripts/deploy-atomic-cluster.sh
+$ sh scripts/deploy-atomic-cluster.sh
 ```

-Optionally, if you want to enable insecure http access to the Kubernetes API server and install the Kubernetes dashboard pass the `-d` option:
+Optionally, to enable insecure HTTP access to the Kubernetes API server and install the Kubernetes dashboard pass the `-d` option:
 ```
-sh scripts/deploy-atomic-cluster.sh -d
+$ sh scripts/deploy-atomic-cluster.sh -d
 ```